rshwndsz/hover-net/README.md

 ## Setup

-Get the [Kidney](https://monuseg.grand-challenge.org/Data/) dataset by running the download script
+Get the "Multi-organ dataset by Neeraj Kumar et.al" from [https://monuseg.grand-challenge.org/Data/](https://monuseg.grand-challenge.org/Data/) or download a cropped (to 256x256) version using

 ```console
 (hovernet-env) $ ./install.sh